-Plasticity: The brain's ability to reorganize connections and pathways.
+Plasticity: Sometimes called neuroplasticity, refers to the brain's ability to reorganize connections and pathways.

-Seizures 4: Involve a sudden change in a child's consciousness, motor activity or physical sensation.
+Seizures: Involve a sudden change in a child's consciousness, motor activity or physical sensation.
 Abnormal electrical activity in the brain causes seizures, which can vary in intensity.
 They are called chronic if they continue over time.
-A seizure can involve many muscle groups or can seem to be as simple as staring into space
+A seizure can involve many muscle groups or can seem to be as simple as staring into space.